jaskinkabir/obvault/data-comm/IPv6.md

 ## Other IPv6 Enhancements
 - Improved option mechanism
 	- Separate optional headers between IPv6 header and transport layer header
-	- Most are not examined by intermediate routes
+	- Most are not examined by intermediate routers
 		- Improved speed and simplified router processing
 		- Easier to extend options
 	- The option headers are extension headers that follow the fixed 40-byte IPv6 header to carry optional info.
 Routers don't need to read this stuff so it's faster
 - Dynamic assignment of addresses
 - Increased addressing flexibility
-	- Anycast: Delivery to one of a set of nodes
+	- Anycast: Delivery to one of a set of nodes (usually nearest)
 	- Improved scalability of multicast addresses
 - Support for resource allocation
 	- Labeling of packets to particular traffic flow